- Travel and Places»

 The Best Umbrella Stroller for Travel and Family Vacations

 Closing the stroller proved easier said than done.
 The biggest problem was the fact that closing the stroller required both hands.
-My daughter kept running towards the train tracks- giving me a near heart attack- every time I attempted to let her go so I could close it.
+My daughter kept running towards the train tracks every time I attempted to let her go so I could close it.
 A stranger's kindness saved the day, but my back ached for days.
 Even worse, our fun family day was ruined.
 It was time for a lightweight umbrella stroller

-My quest for the perfect travel umbrella stroller began with a list of essentials that extensive experience traveling with toddlers had taught me were 'must haves' These qualities were:
+My quest for the perfect travel umbrella stroller began with a list of essentials that extensive experience traveling with toddlers had taught me were 'must haves' These qualities are:

 Six Qualities of a Good Umbrella Stroller For Travelling